robotnoises/Doorman/README.md

 ```
 ...
   <script>
-    // Redirect browsers that do not support canvas to bar.net
+    // Redirect browsers that do not support canvas to whatbrowser.org
-    doorman.check('canvas').redirect('http://www.bar.net');
+    doorman.check('canvas');
   </script>
   </body>
 </html>